 This creates a basic problem.
 The exhaust steam from the turbine exhaust has a very large volume, even at atmospheric pressure and the easiest way of raising the pressure of the exhaust steam is to use a compressor.
-The problem with this concept is that the compressor would be extremely large, due to the large steam volume, and would consume vast quantities of power, more, in fact, than the turbine could produce.
+The problem with this concept is that the compressor would be extremely large, due to the large steam volume, and would consume vast quantities of power.